Skip to content

 An unbundled lawyer has the same qualifications as any other but offers different services.
 Unlike a traditional family law attorney that will charge you a pricey retainer and hourly fees in exchange for full representation, an unbundled lawyer will charge only for the services they provide.
 If you feel confident handling your case on your own but want the guidance of a lawyer to assist with the most critical parts of your case, an unbundled lawyer may be right for you.

-Unbundled Legal Help can connect you today with an unbundled family law attorney in your area.
-Contact us to get started.
+Unbundled Legal Help can connect you today with a family law attorney in your area.